freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-api-users/authentication.md

 curl -X POST --header "X-Auth-Username: YOUR_USERNAME" --header "X-Auth-Password: YOUR_PASSWORD" "{{ site.apiurl | prepend: site.url }}/authenticate"
 ```

 The response will contain your access token.
-It will look similar to this:
+The access token is valid forever and will never expire.
+Currently there is no way to delete an access token via the API, they can only be deleted directly from the database.
+An access token looks similar to this:

 ```
   {